vishvjeet-thakur/ChatGPT-Clone-/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## �� Acknowledgments

+- Groq for fast AI inference
+- Vercel for Next.js framework
+- Clerk for authentication
+- Uploadcare for file handling
+- Monaco Editor for code editing
+- Tailwind CSS for styling

 ## 📞 Support